hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Examine them; and those they'd pass as new
 >
-> Would make a frenchman shrug and "sacre dieu".
+> Would make a Frenchman shrug and "Sacre Dieu".
 >
-> They're immethodical and not combin'd,
+> They're immethodical and not combined,
 >
 > And of a species of no national kind;
 >